 Macau’s new must-go place when it comes to Portuguese cuisine, Chiado is owned by famous Portuguese celebrity-chef, Henrique Sá Pessoa.
 The restaurant is named after a famous square in Lisbon.
 With the decor taking us back to this city’s historic areas, it presents Portuguese dishes with a flair.
 They’re not traditional much like in the restaurants mentioned before; here, presentation and plating are beautifully executed while the taste remains untouched.
 Chiado is Sá Pessoa’s first-ever restaurant outside the country and will surely amaze everyone looking for a bit of Portugal in the region.
 Try it out if you are looking for something different from what one is used to when in Macau.
 Here, we recommend their suckling pig (in the photo above) and the codfish “à brás”.
 Check out more on Chiado here.

-There is a quirky large-sized restaurant located in Hac Sa Beach featuring two indoor spaces and an alfresco area.
-Fernando’s serves all day, from noon to 9:30pm and has the most amazing grilled cuttlefish in Macau.
+There is a quirky large-sized restaurant located in Hac Sá Beach featuring two indoor spaces and an alfresco area.
+Fernando Restaurant serves all day, from noon to 9:30pm and has the most amazing grilled cuttlefish in Macau.
 We tried it several times and we even wrote about their amazing food, about which you can read here!
 What makes the dish is its sauce, made of olive oil, vinegar, a lot of onion, and some herbs.
 Naturally, this dish completes itself with a side of boiled potatoes and a fresh mixed salad.
 Also try the roasted codfish and the grilled chicken.
 Take note: it is one of the few local restaurants allowed to grill alfresco, so the food is truly tasty.
-The homemade sangria–white and red–goes well with Fernando’s menu, but there is also a wine list.
+The homemade sangria–white and red–goes well with their dishes, but do explore their wine list too!

 The name of this restaurant–owned by an Oporto local–translates into the nickname of Maria, a very Portuguese name.
 Its food is as traditional as its designation and you can bet you will experience real Portuguese food in this one.
-From their acclaimed Francesinha–an Oporto delicacy made of bread, meats and cheese topped with a special sauce–to the Friday daily special of codfish cakes, Mariazinha has it all.
-However, there is one dish which never ceases to amaze: instead of some everyday vegetable soup, this restaurant’s cook crafts the most beautiful vegetable crème.
-Besides nourishing your belly, it also takes care of your heart, bringing you a step closer to home with each spoonful.
+From their acclaimed Francesinha–an Oporto delicacy made of bread, meats, and cheese topped with a special sauce–to the Friday daily special of codfish cakes, Mariazinha has it all.
+However, there is one dish that never ceases to amaze: instead of some everyday vegetable soup, this restaurant’s cook crafts the most beautiful vegetable crème.
+Besides nourishing your belly, it also takes care of your heart, bringing you a step closer to Portugal with each spoonful.
 Our team went there to try the Portuguese alheira, veal, and some more dishes, all here!

-Miramar is located in a secluded part of Hác Sá Beach and its vehicle access is easy to miss.
+Miramar is located in a secluded part of Hac Sá Beach and its vehicle access is quite easy to miss.
 Miramar can be pretty random for the most demanding Portuguese, but there are still some must-have dishes.
 One of them is fish or seafood pasta.
 It is brought to the table in a huge covered casserole.
 Once opened, the aroma of fresh seafood fills the restaurant.
-This dish must be eaten quickly, otherwise the pasta will become mushy and the sauce will lose some flavors.
-Miramar is also a good place for barbecue since it also has an outdoor grill.
+This dish must be eaten quickly, otherwise, the pasta will become mushy and the sauce will lose some of its flavors.
+Miramar is also a good place for a barbecue since it also has an outdoor grill!